cdbdev/debian/README.md

 ```
 #  mkfs.vfat -I /dev/sdx
-#  dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress oflag=sync
+#  dd bs=4M if=/path/to/debian.iso of=/dev/sdx status=progress oflag=sync
 ```

 In **Windows**:

 Using Rufus from https://rufus.akeo.ie/.
-Simply select the Arch Linux ISO, the USB drive you want to create the bootable Arch Linux onto and click start.
+Simply select the Debian ISO, the USB drive you want to create the bootable Debian Linux onto and click start.

 **_Note_**: _Be sure to select DD image mode from the dropdown menu or when the program asks which mode to use (ISO or DD), otherwise the image will be transferred incorrectly._

+## Main installation
+Choose 'Graphical install' from the installer menu.
+**Note: Although the touchpad will not work yet, you can make use of the keyboard to navigate through the installation process.**

+### Partition disks
+During this step, make sure to select the 'Manual' option.
+In the next step, delete the existing partitions labeled with '/' (ext4) and 'swap'.
+Now choose 'Guided partitioning' and after this 'Guided - use the largest continuous free space'.
+Finally select 'All files in one partition (recommended for new users)' and finish the partitioning step.

 ## Fix issue with backlight
 ```